 Bowdlerise: Sits with Die Hard 2 and The Big Lebowski as maybe the funniest dubbed-over-cussing TV edits in existance (for example, Dorn's I Have Just One Thing to Say speech below replaces "motherfucker" with "guy" in a completely different inflection, sort of like what you got from the announcers in the early Madden Playstation games).

-Blind Without 'Em: Not truly blind, but Lou eventually realizes the problem with Rick's fastball after he beans a player by accident: he needs glasses.
+Blind Without 'Em: Not truly blind, but Lou eventually realizes the problem with Rick's control: he needs glasses.

 California Doubling: The scenes set in the Indians' home park were actually filmed in Milwaukee's County Stadium, then-home of the Brewers.
 Averted, however, in the case of the spring training scenes, which were filmed at Tucson's Hi Corbett Field, which was the Indians' actual spring training park at the time.

 In the second movie, Oriole Park at Camden Yards doubled as Cleveland Stadium.

 In the third movie, College Park at the College of Charleston acted as the Salt Lake Buzz's stadium.
 Averted with the big-league club; the fact that the movie got permission to use the Metrodome as a filming location is why the Buzz are a farm team of the Twins in the movie.